shazow/shazow.net/content/posts/permissive-vs-copyleft/index.md

 Python is interpreted and the code is linked dynamically, whereas Go produces a statically linked binary so the copyleft "infects" the rest of the code.

+Unless, of course, if I want to ship my Python program as a py2exe bundle with a GPL dependency, then that changes everything.

 Does anyone actually understand these implications and how they vary across languages?
 Of course not!

-But wait, what if I split out the GPL dependency into a dynamically linked c-shared object?
-Oh, that's totally fine.
+But wait, what if I split out the GPL dependency into a shared library that is dynamically linked?
+Oh, that's fine.
+Unless you ask the FSF, who disagrees with almost everyone else.

 What about other copyleft licenses like LGPL?
 MPL?
 AGPL?

 What if I wrap an AGPL dependency in a network-isolated container which batch-processes input from a proprietary component in my system?
-That's totally fine.
+That's fine.

 Did we really improve anything or are we just asking people to create complex infrastructure and deployment workarounds?